wp-plugins/gts-translation/readme.txt

 = Which languages are supported? =
 * Input: English
-* Output: French, German, Italian, Spanish, and Russian
+* Output: French, German, Italian, Spanish, Portuguese, Japanese, and Russian

 = What URLs will the translated blogs have? =